olensmar/ImageReplacerPlugin/README.md

 ## Usage

-Use the right-click Refactor -> Replace with Clipboard Image popup menu option, either from the project tree or by right-clicking an image.
+Use the right-click **Refactor -> Replace with Clipboard Image** popup menu option, either from the project tree or by right-clicking an image.

 ![Image Replace popoup menu action](screenshot.png)

-If there is a multi-resolution image in the clipboard the plugin will use the image with the highest resolution.
+The plugin will prompt for confirmation and then overwrite the selected file with whatever image is in the clipboard.
+If this is a multi-resolution image the plugin will use the image with the highest resolution.

 ## Installation